Best drive Defensive & Advance Driving School

 Keep Your Vehicle Roadworthy

-A safe driver also maintains a safe vehicle.
+A safe driver has a safe vehicle.

-Regular checks should include:
+Regular checks should involve:

 • Tyre pressure